Plastic Sheet and Board Processing Rollers

 What the Roller Usually Needs to Do on These Lines

-It typically needs to:
+It often needs to:

-- maintain traction without overly aggressive surface contact
+maintain traction without overly aggressive surface contact

-- support thicker substrates without treating them like thin web material
+support thicker substrates without treating them like thin web material

-- reduce marking risk on visible or semi-finished surfaces
+reduce marking risk on visible or semi-finished surfaces

-- remain durable under repeated downstream handling contact
+remain durable through repeated downstream handling

 Frequently Asked Questions